WestDRI/wgpages/content/stencil.md

 ### First-order derivatives

-Let's compute a 1st-order derivative in x:
+Let's compute a 1st-order derivative in x-direction:

 ```jl
 ?@d_xa   # compute differences between adjacent elements of A along the x-dimension